garrandall/popular-music-data/tracks/adorn-miguel.md

 Now look up sugar (Every night babe)
 Now hey hey hey
-The same way that my whole world's in your eyes (when I look in your eyes babe) Oooh and it's time now (It's time babe)
+The same way that my whole world's in your eyes (when I look in your eyes babe) Oh and it's time now (It's time babe)

 Just let, let my love (do you baby!)